Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The `multiplier` parameter allows for sending scaled data to the client when necessary.
 The values of many datasets are rather small numbers when expressed in standard units like W/m^2, thus scaling them allows for more floating-point precision in the response to the client.

 The timestamps are with respect to Unix epoch.
 There is a guarantee that the data is sent ordered by timestamp.

+On the server side this API is implemented as several PHP scripts that forward the data requests to the relevant backend timeline storage service and format the JSON response for the JHelioviewer client.

 ### Geometry Services API ###